barbarabodinier/sharp/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Implementation of variable selection, graphical and clustering models based on stability.
-These models rely on resampling approaches to estimate selection (or co-membership) probabilities.
+Implementation of stability selection for graphical modelling and variable selection in regression and dimensionality reduction.
+These models rely on resampling approaches to estimate selection probabilities.
 Calibration of the hyper-parameters is done via maximisation of a stability score measuring the likelihood of informative (non-uniform) selection procedure.
 This package also includes tools to simulate multivariate Normal data with different (partial) correlation structures.

 ## Installation